top of page

 Blossom and Root is a secular, nature-rich homeschool curriculum designed to nurture curiosity, creativity, and connection.
 The Early Years program gently introduces toddlers to learning through art, music, storytelling, and nature play, without the pressure of formal academics.

-Each week includes themed activities across core developmental areas, with optional enrichment like early phonics and math readiness.
+Each week includes themed activities across core developmental areas, along with optional enrichment such as early phonics and math readiness.
 It’s ideal for parents who want flexibility and a strong focus on hands-on, outdoor, and child-led learning.

 Key Features: